lukeprosser/colour-game/README.md

 It draws together many of the skills I've learned in HTML, CSS and JavaScript.

-Not only can the game be played for fun, but also helps me to brush up on my RGB knowledge!
+Not only can the game be played for fun, but it also helps me to brush up on my RGB knowledge!

 ## How it works

 When the script initialises, it generates a random RGB colour and displays it in the header.
-An array of coloured squares is displays, one of which contains the correct colour.
+An array of coloured squares is displayed, one of which contains the correct colour.

 There are two difficulty settings: 'Easy' and 'Hard'.
 In the Hard setting, displayed by default, there are 6 colours to choose from.